 You are welcome to visit the cave during normal business hours.
-There is a large observation window available where you can see into the cave, and our store staff can answer your questions about the cave and how our cheese is made.
+Although the inside of the cave is not currently open for public access, there is a large observation window available where you can see into the cave, and the staff in our store can answer your questions about the cave and how our cheese is made.

 Texas, at least by some, isn't thought to be an easy place to make cheese, particularly hard cheeses.
 And without refrigeration, we wouldn't be able to make everything we do year-round.
 But that hasn't deterred us.

 In 1999, Rebeccah Salmeri (one of Brazos Valley Cheese's founders) wanted to learn how to make cheese.
 She had access to plenty of fresh milk from our farm's dairy herd, so armed with her keen interest and a book on cheesemaking, she delved right in.
 Once she found she could make tasty cheese for her family, she started teaching her friends how to make cheese and even began to teach classes on cheesemaking.
 (We continue to offer cheesemaking classes, taught through our school, the Ploughshare Institute.)